markabella/portfolio-iro/_posts/2017-06-12-outsourcing-threat.md

-﻿---
+---
 layout: post
 title: The Outsourcing Threat
 ---

-<b>I once feared all programming jobs would be outsourced...</b>
+<h4>I once feared all programming jobs would be outsourced…</h4>

 As much as I enjoyed the first coding class I took in college, I didn’t want to go into a career that would be shipped overseas.
 It just seemed so easy for businesses to hire programmers for a fraction of the cost in another country.
 While online marketing in the US, I even outsourced work to the Philippines.